berry-13/mongodb-backup/README.md

 ### Prerequisites

-- Docker and Docker Compose installed on your machine
+- Docker installed on your machine

 ### Instructions